 Every so often one of these dry land dreams catches my eye with a stronger light.
 They radiate the kind of vibration I used to get when I was an antiques dealer in search of valuable merchandise.
-For me character born of craftsmanship and tradition have a palpable effect on the senses I have never been able to explain.
-It heralds a recognition of importance, that an item is well made and possesses a quality of design that is enduring and intrinsically valuable.
-The finest kind of of these nautical discoveries is the sight of a schooner.
+For me, character born of craftsmanship and tradition has a palpable effect on the senses I have never been able to explain.
+It heralds a recognition of quality, that an item is well made and possesses a quality of design that is enduring and intrinsically valuable.
+The finest kind of-of these nautical discoveries is the sight of a schooner.
 The problem with Schooners is they are usually so big, so inaccessible, and unattainable.
-Schooner rigs work best on a heavy displacement cargo hauling, people moving vessel.
+Schooner rigs work best on a heavy displacement cargo hauling, people-moving vessel.
 It’s a rare thing to come upon an example of the type on a scale that a working man can relate to.

 John Magner was a boatbuilder with an eye for tradition.
 He built boats that were uncomplicated, salty and sound including William Short’s Great Pelicans, several of John Atkins designs including two schooners and various dinghies and daysailers.
-On a snowy day in February I drove to Carlsborg to meet with John’s sons and take a closer look at the boat.
-The builder began construction in the 1970’s.
+On a snowy day in February, I drove to Carlsborg to meet with John’s sons and take a closer look at the boat.
+The builder began construction in the 1970s.
 He worked on her intermittently between other building projects.
 Mr. Magner passed away in 1989 after battling cancer.
 This left the boat unfinished and she remained in that state ever since.
-The hull built from wedge seamed Alaska Yellow Cedar below the waterline and red Cedar above and the cabin and cockpit are basically complete.
+The hull is built from wedge seamed Alaska Yellow Cedar below the waterline and red Cedar above.
+The cabin and cockpit are basically complete.
 The interior needs some finish work and an old Volvo Penta is installed on solid engine beds but needs work and various things hooked up.
 There are tanks which were never fully installed.
 The masts and spars are finished and look to be in good condition.
-There are some bits and pieces of rigging scattered around but for the most part she needs some more standing rigging and a complete compliment of running rigging.
+Some bits and pieces of rigging are present but for the most part, she needs some more standing rigging and a complete compliment of running rigging.
 There are no sails.
 Sanding and repainting are necessary.
 There is some rot around the corner post on the starboard forward cabin top.
 I was shown a blistered section of the plywood coaming on the starboard side.
 The boat has been tarped over all these years but did suffer these few effects from exposure.

 More can be learned about this interesting design at the Atkin & Sons website.
 I recommend an article “Florence Oakland, A Backyard Schooner” by Mike O’Brien originally published in Boat Design Quarterly also found at the Atkin & Sons website.
 John Magner’s sons would like to see their father’s work go to an owner who will appreciate the work that has already gone into this charming little schooner.
 They are asking $5,000.
 This is a fraction of the current cost in materials and time.
 She would make a fine project for any builder with a heart for tradition and an urge to feel the pull of a schooner’s tiller in their hand.
 You can contact Kevin Magner at 360-683-5653 or email at firstname.lastname@example.org